-House-Flies spread disease and leave dirt spots around the home.
+House-Flies: spread disease and leave dirt spots around the home.

-Cluster-Flies are usually found in the Autumn when they often hibernate in human dwellings.
+Cluster-Flies: are usually found in the Autumn when they often hibernate in human dwellings.

-Fruit-Flies are drawn to rotting foods and are a particular hazard when found in food serving premises.
+Fruit-Flies: are drawn to rotting foods and are a particular hazard when found in food serving premises.

-Stable-Flies are most commonly found, as would be expected from their name, around horses in stables and farms where they are known to bite humans and animals for their blood.
+Stable-Flies: are most commonly found, as would be expected from their name, around horses in stables and farms where they are known to bite humans and animals for their blood.

-Several varieties of fly including Blowflies, Bluebottles, Greenbottles and Flesh-Flies contaminate foodstuffs including meat and lay their eggs which hatch into maggots.
+Sewage and Phorid-Flies: are attracted to drains, sewage and damp organic waste.
+Several fly varieties, including Blowflies, Bluebottles, Greenbottles and Flesh-Flies, contaminate foodstuffs, including meat and lay their eggs which hatch into larvae.

-In areas of stagnant water it is common to find Mosquitoes, Gnats and Midges, all of which bite humans and animals.
+In areas of stagnant water, it is common to find Mosquitoes, Gnats and Midges, all of which bite humans and animals.